Malith97/Malith97/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Hello, I'm Malith Ileperuma, a passionate self-taught full stack developer from srilanka.
-A dedicated and diligent young individual who’s driven by a thirst for challenge.
+Hello, I'm Malith Ileperuma, a dedicated and diligent young individual who’s driven by a thirst for challenge.
 I am a self-employed entity fueled by a passion for new innovations and focused on full-stack development.
 I am a supportive and enthusiastic team player, dedicated to efficiently resolving project issues with an inherent ability to innovate and learn new technologies

 <img width="50%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />